-- Rub/pour the vinegar or tomato juice on the brisket (this will tenderize).
+- Rub/pour the vinegar or tomato juice on the brisket.

-- Pour liquid smoke and Worcestershire sauce over brisket (to taste, I usually use ⅓ cup of each).
+- Pour liquid smoke and Worcestershire sauce over brisket to taste.

-- Season to taste with pepper, garlic and onion powders and herbs like basil and oregano.
+- Season with pepper, garlic and onion powders, and herbs.
 (Do not use salt!
 This will make it tough!)

-- Cover pan and put in fridge overnight (at least 12 hours, up to 24).
+- Cover pan and refrigerate overnight or for at least 12 hours and up to 24.

-- In the morning, place in oven, covered,at 300 and cook 8-10 hours (A good rule of thumb is about 40 minutes per pound of meat).
+- Cook 8-10 hours.
+A good rule of thumb is about 40 minutes per pound of meat.

-- When cooked, remove from oven and let sit for 10 minutes.
+- When cooked, remove the brisket from the oven and let sit for 10 minutes.
 Slice against the grain in thin slices.